-- When you have insurance cover through the Zurich Plan, the Trustee is the owner of the insurance policy and holds it on your behalf as the life insured.
-You cannot apply for cover on the life of another person (e.g. spouse or child) via the Zurich Plan. - Insurance cover held in the Zurich Plan is subject to superannuation law which governs the type of insurance benefits that can be provided via a superannuation fund.
+• When you have insurance cover through the Zurich Plan, the Trustee is the owner of the insurance policy and holds it on your behalf as the life insured.
+You cannot apply for cover on the life of another person (e.g. spouse or child) via the Zurich Plan.

+- Insurance cover held in the Zurich Plan is subject to superannuation law which governs the type of insurance benefits that can be provided via a superannuation fund.
 These rules do not apply to insurance cover obtained directly by you outside of superannuation.
 This means that not all types of insurance cover described in the Zurich Wealth Protection PDS, Zurich Active PDS and Zurich FutureWise PDS can be held in the Zurich Plan.
 For example, trauma cover is not available through the Zurich Plan. - Not all the insurance features (including definitions), benefits or options available in respect of insurance cover described in the Zurich Wealth Protection PDS, Zurich Active PDS and Zurich FutureWise PDS apply to insurance cover held in the Zurich Plan.
 For example, TPD cover through the Zurich Plan cannot be based on your permanent incapacity to perform your own occupation only.
 Also insurance cover described in the FutureWise PDS is only available through the Zurich Plan if you hold an existing FutureWise policy and wish to replace all or part of the policy with insurance cover through the Zurich Plan. - The Zurich Wealth Protection PDS, Zurich Active PDS and Zurich FutureWise PDS explain which insurance benefits are not included, or are subject to additional terms, when held through super.
-Benefits not included through super may be accessed via a second policy owned directly by you through the Zurich Superannuation Optimiser structure - for more details, refer to the relevant Zurich PDS. - The terms and conditions applicable to insurance cover differ depending on whether you have insurance cover directly under the Zurich Wealth Protection PDS, Zurich Active PDS or Zurich FutureWise PDS or you have insurance cover through the Zurich Plan. - To the extent premiums are paid to superannuation as a contribution (ie not rollovers), the contribution may be deductible against your income if you lodge a valid Notice of Intent to Deduct Contribution and the Trustee issues an acknowledgement of that notice.
+Benefits not included through super may be accessed via a second policy owned directly by you through the Zurich Superannuation Optimiser structure - for more details, refer to the relevant Zurich PDS.
+The Zurich Wealth Protection Financial planning advice reimbursement benefit will not form part of the Zurich Insurance-only Superannuation policy contract terms.
+Instead it will be provided under a separate insurance certificate, made by Zurich directly to you. - The terms and conditions applicable to insurance cover differ depending on whether you have insurance cover directly under the Zurich Wealth Protection PDS, Zurich Active PDS or Zurich FutureWise PDS or you have insurance cover through the Zurich Plan. - To the extent premiums are paid to superannuation as a contribution (ie. not rollovers), the contribution may be deductible against your income if you lodge a valid Notice of Intent to Deduct Contribution and the Trustee issues an acknowledgement of that notice.
 The Trustee is not required to issue an acknowledgement in certain circumstances including if the Trustee is unable to pay the contributions tax applicable to contributions that are treated as deductible against your income.
 The Trustee can generally claim a tax deduction for premiums paid to Zurich in respect of insurance including premiums paid by a partial rollover.
 For partial rollovers, you are not able to claim the premiums as a deduction against your income.
 Instead, the tax deduction received by the Trustee on premiums paid by partial rollovers will usually be passed on to you in the form of a reduced premium.
 Situations where this premium reduction may cease in the future are explained in the section "Paying premiums by rollover from another superannuation fund" on page 5. - If you have a complaint relating to insurance cover held via the Zurich Plan, it must be dealt with through the Trustee's complaint handling process, not Zurich's complaints handling process.
 However, Zurich will assist with the processing of such complaints.